desktopsetup/BadDroid/README.md

 ㅤ

-The "Gmail" Script
+The "Gmail AutoFill" Script

-Description : Opens up Gmail makes a new Compose fills out everything to email someone.
+Description : Opens up Gmail makes a new Compose and fills out everything and sends the email.

 ㅤ